Parvez Rasool: Domestic career

 He was awarded with Lala Amarnath award for best all-rounder in domestic circuit after his performance in the 2013-14 Ranji Trophy season.

 During the 2016–17 Ranji Trophy, he scored 629 runs in 9 matches that included 7 half centuries highest being 92 and took 38 wickets with 3 five wicket hauls, placing him 5th in highest wicket takers of the season.

 In November 2017, he took his tenth five-wicket haul in first-class cricket, bowling for Jammu and Kashmir against Kerala in the 2017–18 Ranji Trophy.
 He was the leading wicket-taker for Jammu and Kashmir in the 2017–18 Ranji Trophy, with 28 dismissals in six matches.

 In July 2018, he was named in the squad for India Red for the 2018–19 Duleep Trophy.
 He was the leading wicket-taker for India Red in the tournament, with eleven dismissals in two matches.

 On 3 October 2018, Parvez Rasool became first cricketer from Jammu and Kashmir to play 100 List-A Matches.
 The current Jammu and Kashmir captain, is first cricketer from State to play 100 List-A matches.
 He reached to milestone in Vijay Hazare Trophy match against Rajasthan.
 In 100 matches he has taken 115 wickets and has scored 2366 runs.

 He was the leading run-scorer for Jammu & Kashmir in the 2018–19 Ranji Trophy, with 684 runs in nine matches.
 He was also the leading wicket-taker for the team, with 35 dismissals.
 During the match against Services at Palam in Elite Group C, Rasool became only the fourth Indian cricketer to score a hundred and take eight wickets in an innings of a first-class match, with career-best figures of 8/85, and scoring 115.

 International career

 Rasool got his maiden call-up for the national team in 2013 for the Zimbabwe tour.
-He became the second cricketer after Vivek Razdan from Jammu and Kashmir to get selected for the national side, but did not play any game on that tour.
+He became the third Kashmiri cricketer after Vivek Razdan and Suresh Raina to get selected for the national team, but did not play any game on that tour.

 Rasool finally represented India against Bangladesh in June 2014 at Mirpur where he picked up two wickets for 60 in 10 overs.
-His next inclusion in the side came in January 2017 for the T20I series at home against England after two regular spinners Ravichandran Ashwin and Ravindra Jadeja were rested.
+His next inclusion in the team came in January 2017 for the T20I series at home against England after two regular spinners Ravichandran Ashwin and Ravindra Jadeja were rested.
 Parveez represented India against England in January 2017 at Kanpur where he picked up one wicket for 1 in 4 overs.
 He also scored 5 runs with the bat.